KM4HQZ/road-trip-planner/BUILDING.md

 - Your application code
 - Required data files

-The result is a ~163MB executable that users can run without installing Python.
+The result is a ~271MB executable (Linux) or ~464MB .app bundle (macOS) that users can run without installing Python.

 ## Prerequisites